 "A literature review is a piece of discursive prose, not a list describing or summarizing one piece of literature after another.
 It's usually a bad sign to see every paragraph beginning with the name of a researcher.
 Instead, organize the literature review into sections that present themes or identify trends, including relevant theory.
 You are not trying to list all the material published, but to synthesize and evaluate it according to the guiding concept of your thesis or research question."

 A lit review may serve as a stand-alone piece or article.
-For example, see the Sample Stand-Alone Literature Review with instructor annotations done in APA style.
-However, more often a lit review is part of a larger research publication: Sample Literature Review within an analytical essay done in MLA style.
+For example, see this published Stand-Alone Literature Review (content note: this literature review focuses on the topic of abuse against women with disabilities).
+However, more often a lit review is part of a larger research publication.
+For example, see this published research article that includes a Literature Review (content note: this article discusses depression among college students).

 What should a literature review include?